daryamakavchik/daryamakavchik/README.md

 I love the challenge of every project and inspired by it, the result always keeps me going.
 </br>
-Can't wait to put my skills to more practice!
+Can't wait to put my skills to even more practice!
 Here's a list of what I've been working on:
 </br>
 </br>
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)